gork-labs/gorka/instructions/MEMORY_USAGE_GUIDELINES_GORKA.instructions.md

 ```
 // 1.
 Search for exact name
-Use memory tool: search_entities
+Use memory tool: search_nodes
 Arguments: {"query": "ExactEntityName"}

 // 2.
 Search for variations
-Use memory tool: search_entities
+Use memory tool: search_nodes
 Arguments: {"query": "entity OR variation OR synonym"}

 // 3.
 Search for related concepts
-Use memory tool: search_entities
+Use memory tool: search_nodes
 Arguments: {"query": "domain terms"}

 // 4.
 Get details if found